 The issue at stake

-The Mediterranean Sea is one of the most affected areas by marine litter worldwide.
-Growing scientific literature documents the threats marine litter poses to wildlife and ecosystems, with impacts varying from entanglement and ingestion, to bio-accumulation and bio-magnification of toxics either released from plastic items or adsorbed and accumulated on plastic particles, as well as damages to benthic habitats and communities.
+The Mediterranean is one of the seas most affected by marine litter worldwide.
+The threats marine litter poses to wildlife and ecosystems are increasingly documented in scientific literature, with impacts varying from entanglement and ingestion, to bio-accumulation and bio-magnification of toxics released from plastics, to damages to benthic habitats and species.